-Basketball Offense - Attacking the Pack Line DefenseBy James Gels, from the Coach’s Clipboard Basketball Playbook, @ http://www.coachesclipboard.net
+Basketball Offense - Attacking the Pack Line DefenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Briefly, the pack line defense pressures the ball while the other four defenders stay inside the imaginary pack line arc (diagram A) and clog the seams and paint.
-Off-ball defenders give early help on the dribble-drive and invite you to shoot 3-pointers off the drive and kick, with the assumption that your shooters can't make enough 3-pointers to beat them.
-Pack line defenders generally play cutters and screens physically, and the pack line usually forces a slower-paced tempo with fewer offensive possessions.
+Off-ball defenders give early help on the dribble-drive and invite you to shoot 3-pointers, with the assumption that your shooters can't make enough 3-pointers to beat them.
+Pack line defenders play cutters and screens physically, and the pack line usually forces a slower-paced tempo with fewer offensive possessions.

 So how can we attack the pack line defense?
-Here are some thoughts and things that we have tried with some success.
+Here are some things that we have done with some success.

 Quick Offensive Transition/Fast-BreakThe pack-line is a tough defense to attack and requires patience once you are in the half-court set.
-But if you can attack with up tempo transition and an early attack, that's a good thing.
+So attack it with up tempo transition and an early attack.
 A good fast-breaking team creates problems for the pack-line.
 So get the ball up the floor quickly before the defense can get set.

 SpacingTo help open the gaps for the dribble-drive, and to stretch the defense to get open 3-pointers, you must space your perimeter players out on the arc.
-In starting your offense, run the wings deep into the corners and go 4-out.
-Basket cutters should complete their cuts by filling all the way out to the arc and not clogging the paint and baseline... often I have had to tell players "don't get stuck on the baseline... get out after cutting!"
+In starting your offense, run the wings deep into the corners and use a 4-out set.
+Basket cutters should complete their cuts by filling all the way out to the arc and not clogging the paint and baseline.
+Often I have had to tell players "don't get stuck on the baseline - get out after cutting!"
 Similarly, players involved in screens should get good separation and spacing after the screen.

-Dribble-at/back-cuts help create spacing and defensive movement and confusion.
+Dribble-at/back-cuts help create spacing, defensive movement and confusion.
 Diagram 2 shows O1 dribbling at O3, and O3 cuts through while O2 rotates up to fill O1's spot.
 Diagram 3 shows O1 dribbling at O2, so O2 cuts through while O3 and O4 rotate over and up.

 Drive and KickYou have to be able to dribble-drive and kick out to the open teammate for a 3-pointer.
-But a couple caveats first... don't try to dribble-attack after the first pass to the wing.
-Use a ball-reversal before dribble-attacking.
+But a couple caveats first: don't try to dribble-attack after the first pass to the wing.
+Get a ball-reversal before dribble-attacking.

-The dribble-penetrator has to do so under control, and realize that he/she will probably not be able to get to the hoop.
-Instead, when the help comes, the dribbler may have to make a jump-stop and pivot, and pass to the open man.
-And then your shooters have to be able to hit some outside shots.
+The dribble-penetrator has to be under control, and realize that he/she will probably not be able to get to the hoop.
+Instead, when the help comes, the dribbler may have to make a jump-stop, pivot, and pass to the open man.
+And your shooters have to make some outside shots.
 Attack the offensive boards for put-backs.